Military sexual trauma: Transgender veterans

 At this point, there is very little research done on MST and/or MSA with transgender veterans.
 The Minority Stress Model has been used to explain the impact of MSA and other stressors on the mental health of transgender veterans.
 Minority stress refers to chronic stress experienced by individuals within a stigmatized group.
 Distal Minority Stressors have been defined as; "external events of prejudice and discrimination".
 Whereas Proximal Minority Stressors have been defined as; "internal processes, such as feelings of stress, anxiety, and concern, regarding concealment of true gender identity".
 Studies have found that MSA is associated with minority stress and should be processed with transgender veterans along with the trauma of MSA.
+In one survey, 17.2% of transgender veterans reported MSA.